High-speed internet is a necessity, President Biden says, pledging all US will have access by 2030

 The internet access funding amounts depended primarily on the number of unserved locations in each jurisdiction or those locations that lack access to internet download speeds of at least 25 megabits per second download and upload speeds of 3 Mbps.
 Download speeds involve retrieving information from the internet, including streaming movies and TV.
 Upload speeds determine how fast information travels from a computer to the internet, like sending emails or publishing photos online.

 The funding includes more than $1 billion each for 19 states, with remaining states falling below that threshold.
-Allotments range between $100.7 million for Washington, D.C. and $3.3 billion for Texas.
+Allotments range from $100.7 million for Washington, D.C., to $3.3 billion for Texas.

 Biden said more than 35,000 projects are already funded or underway to lay cable that provides internet access.
-That included $25 billion in initial funding as part of the “American Rescue Plan.”
+Some of those are from $25 billion in initial funding as part of the “American Rescue Plan.”

 More than 7% of the country falls in the underserved category, according to the Federal Communications Commission 's analysis.

-Congress approved the Broadband Equity, Access and Deployment program, or BEAD, along with several other internet expansion initiatives, through the infrastructure bill Biden signed in 2021.
+Congress approved the Broadband Equity, Access and Deployment program, along with several other internet expansion initiatives, through the infrastructure bill Biden signed in 2021.

 Earlier this month, the Commerce Department announced winners of middle mile grants, which will fund projects that build the midsection of the infrastructure necessary to extend internet access to every part of the country.